Lately, you may have seen more and more dogs wearing vests that say, “working dog, do not pet” or “support animal.”

 But what do those titles mean?
 Are service and support animals the same thing?

-In this article we’ll explore what Virginia law specifically says about the differences between service dogs and emotional support animals.
+In this article we’ll explore what the Virginia Code specifically says about the differences between service dogs and emotional support animals.

-- Service animals have special training to perform tasks for an owner that has a disability.
+- Service animals must have special training to perform tasks for an owner that has a disability.

 - According to the ADA, service animals can only be dogs.
 There are very few exceptions to that rule, although in a few rare cases you can train a miniature horse and certify it as a service animal.

 - The time and energy spent to properly train a service dog are extensive.
 Because of this, a service dog can cost anywhere from $15,000 to $25,000.
 Often, insurance covers a portion of the cost since the animal provides a necessary service for a disabled person.

 Service dogs can be trained to assist people with different types of disabilities.

 Virginia law specifically protects three types of service dogs: